-The majority of people still ‘bank’ in an old-school traditional way with often visits to the departments, cumbersome or expensive P2P money transfers, and the unmistakable fragrance of bureaucracy.
-Though there is still some style to traditional banking due to its exquisite institutional posturing, old buildings with classical tang, and ages-long history of intricate financial manipulations, the views and desires of people shift towards the magnetic convenience of mobile-only banking apps.
+Most people still ‘bank’ in an old-school traditional way with frequent visits to the departments, cumbersome or expensive P2P money transfers, and the unmistakable fragrance of bureaucracy.
+Though there is still some style to traditional banking due to its exquisite institutional posturing, old buildings with classical tang, and ages-long history of intricate financial manipulations, people’s views and desires shift towards the magnetic convenience of mobile-only banking apps.
 And for a reason: mobile banking is intuitive, user-friendly, and doesn’t require you to spend time trying to figure out ‘How?
 Why?
-When should I do this or that’ No wonder, the number of people who want to shift towards digital banking is growing so fast.
-In the UK alone, “Mobile banking is set to be more popular than visiting a high street bank branch within two years.”
-So, now — is just the right time to enter the fintech market with your own mobile-only banking app and help to shove traditional banking a little further down into the obscurity.
+When should I do this or that?’
+No wonder the number of people who want to shift towards digital banking is growing so fast.
+So, now — is just the right time to enter the fintech market with your own mobile-only banking app and help to shove traditional banking a little further down into obscurity.

-From this article, you will learn about mobile-only banks, their functionality, pros and cons, the process of digital bank development, associated security concerns, and bright examples of successful digital banks.
+In this article, you will learn about mobile-only banks, their functionality, pros and cons, the process of mobile app development for banking, associated security concerns, and bright examples of successful digital banks.

 What is a Mobile-Only Digital Bank?